dansmyers/HonorsThesisGuide/README.md

 The previous sections gave advice on structuring your document and its sections.
 This section covers sentence-level writing.

 There are many guides, online and in books, that will help your writing.

-Here are some tips to keep in mind as you're writing.
+Here are some tips to keep in mind.

 #### Start Early